pixashot/docs/getting-started.md

 ### 2. Signed URLs

-For scenarios where you can't include headers, use signed URLs:
+For scenarios where you can't include headers:

 ```javascript
 const crypto = require('crypto');